Why register as an ICT Technician (ICTTech)?

 You don't need formal qualifications to become professionally registered; we can look at your experience and any vendor qualifications that you have to demonstrate your knowledge and understanding.
 However, you do need to be working at technician level ICT practitioner skills at around NQF/QCF Level 3 (SCQF Level 6) or Skills Framework for the Information Age [new window] SFIA Level 3 and above.

-Professional registration fees are payable in Sterling (GBP £), with special arrangements in other currencies.
+Professional registration fees are payable in Sterling (GBP £), with special arrangements in some other currencies.

 Having registered ICT technicians or practitioners will help your organisation to differentiate itself from the competition.
 Find out what benefits ICTTechs give employers.